dianecandler/HW11noteTaker/README.md

 # Homework 11 - Express: Note Taker

-## Description

-Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+Stay organized - write, save, delete notes!

+This application uses an express backend and save and retrieve note data from a JSON file.
-* The application frontend was provided and used build the backend and connect the two.

-* The following HTML routes should be created:
+* HTML routes were created:

-  * GET `/notes` - Should return the `notes.html` file.
+  * GET `/notes` - return the `notes.html` file.

-  * GET `*` - Should return the `index.html` file
+  * GET `*` - return the `index.html` file

-* The application should have a `db.json` file on the backend that will be used to store and retrieve notes using the `fs` module.
+* `db.json` file on the backend is used to store and retrieve notes using the `fs` module.

-* The following API routes were created:
+* API routes were created:

   * GET `/api/notes` reads `db.json` file and returns all saved notes as JSON.